adent11/Engineering_4_Notebook/README.md

 <br/></details>

  ### Reflection
 None of the logic in this assignment was too challenging, but I did learn some things about string manipulation.
-To replace a certain character at certain place in a string, you can use ```string = string[:place] + characterReplacement + string[place+1:]```.
+To replace a certain character at certain place in a string, you can use ```string = string[:index] + characterReplacement + string[index+1:]```.
 Also, you can use multiplication when creating a string such that ```"-"*5 == "-----"```.
 Other than those things, this assignment was mainly using code I already new in a new way, but the logic for the hangman game wasn't very complex.

 ## Python_Sudoku_Solver